nspcc-dev/neo-go/docs/cli.md

 ```

 #### Voter data
-`query voter` returns additional data about NEO holder: amount of NEO he has,
+`query voter` returns additional data about NEO holder: the amount of NEO it has,
-candidate he voted for (if any) and block number of the last transactions
+the candidate it voted for (if any) and the block number of the last transactions
 involving NEO on this account:
 ```
 $ ./bin/neo-go query voter -r http://localhost:20332 Nj91C8TxQSxW1jCE1ytFre6mg5qxTypg1Y